Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 AT operational commands
 **************************

-Here is a complete list of AT commands supported by AIROC™ CCM modules.
+Here is a complete list of AT commands supported by AIROC™ CCM modules:

 ================================================   ================================================
 Function                                           Command